boiledsauce/Bomberman_SDL2/README.md

  set(SDL2_LIB_DIR YOUR_SDL2_LIBS_PATH_HERE/lib/x86)

-3. Create a new project in Visual Studio.
+3. Create a new empty c++ project in Visual Studio.
 Use 32 bit (x86) MSVC Compiler for it.

 4. File -> Open CMAKE -> Select the CMakeList.txt